Customer data: A Game-changer for Deeper Marketing Insights

 4. Design Data-Driven Marketing Campaigns

-Look at some Data-driven marketing campaigns that make use of the customer data to improve and optimize performance.
-Customer data enables companies to target the needs of its customers and thereby build high-performing marketing campaigns.
+Look at some Data-driven marketing campaigns that make use of customer data to improve and optimize performance.
+Customer data enables companies to target the needs of their customers and thereby build high-performing marketing campaigns.

 Marketing Insights are Like Superheroes

 In the age of big data, social media networks, and online conversations, marketing insights have become more fundamental than marketing strategies.
 A few decades ago, we were in a “push” driven marketing era, where the marketing messages had to be driven down to the customers.
 Now, in the age of marketing insight, it’s all about using customer data to glean specific and actionable marketing insights, so that the customer can be naturally “pulled” or attracted to the customized message.